Maire Leadbeater: Family

+Professional career

+Leadbeater worked as a social worker in Auckland.

 She was also a councillor in the Auckland City Council and the Auckland Regional Council, who campaigned under the centre-left ticket body City Vision.

 Activism

-During the 1980s and 1990s, Leadbeater served as the media spokesperson for the New Zealand Campaign for Nuclear Disarmament, which successfully campaigned for a New Zealand nuclear-free zone and a ban on visits by nuclear-armed and nuclear-powered ships.
-She was also involved in various other human rights groups including the Auckland East Timor Independence Committee, the Philippines Solidarity Network of Aotearoa and the Indonesia Human Rights Committee.
-Her family's left-wing activities made her the target of surveillance by the New Zealand Security Intelligence Service, the country's main domestic intelligence agency.
+During the 1970s, Leadbeater became active in the New Zealand arm of the Campaign for Nuclear Disarmament, which had been founded by her mother Elsie Locke.
+During the 1980s and 1990s, Leadbeater served as the media spokesperson for the Campaign for Nuclear Disarmament, which successfully campaigned for a New Zealand nuclear-free zone and a ban on visits by nuclear-armed and nuclear-powered ships.
+She was also involved in various other human rights, peace, anti-Apartheid and solidarity groups including the Auckland East Timor Independence Committee, the Philippines Solidarity Network of Aotearoa, the Indonesia Human Rights Committee and the Palestine Human Rights Committee.
+Her family's left-wing activities made her the target of surveillance by the NZSIS, who kept a file on her until 2002.

+In 2001, she attended an anti-globalisation conference in Jakarta called the Asia Pacific People's Solidarity Conference, which had been organised by Indonesian non-governmental organisation INCREASE (the Indonesian Centre for Reform and Social Emancipation).
+The conference was disrupted by members of the fundamentalist Ka'bah Party who were armed with machetes and knives.
+Indonesian police stood by and subsequently arrested the conference participants.
+Leadbeater was part of a group of 32 foreigners who were detained and threatened with deportation by Indonesian authorities.

+Leadbeater has written about New Zealand's role in facilitating the Indonesian invasion of East Timor and the anti-nuclear movement in New Zealand during the 1980s.
+Leadbeter has criticised the NZSIS and Government Communications Security Bureau for spying on New Zealanders and allegedly serving the interests of the Five Eyes powers over New Zealand.
+Leadbeater has argued that the intelligence services' claim to combat "subversion and security threats" were a smokescreen for "targeting people and movements who disagree with the political status quo."